AshishRastogiAtAmeyo/demo/README.md

-# This is master branch of demo repo.
+# This is Release veriosn 9.02 branch of demo repo.